2012–13 S.L. Benfica season: February-April

+May

 May opened with a 3–1 home win over Fenerbahçe, with two goals from Cardozo, which qualified Benfica for their first European final in 23 years.
 Shortly after, Benfica drew 1–1 at home against Estoril, reducing their league lead to two points, before visiting the Estádio do Dragão.
 Ahead of the decisive league match, both Benfica and Porto remained unbeaten.
 Benfica took the lead in the 19th minute through Lima, but a stoppage-time goal gave Porto victory and put them in control of the title race.

 On 15 May, Benfica faced Chelsea in the 2013 UEFA Europa League final at the Amsterdam Arena, losing 2–1 after a stoppage-time header from Ivanović.
 It was the club's sixth consecutive defeat in a European final.
 Four days later, Benfica met Vitória de Guimarães in the Taça de Portugal final at the Jamor.
 Nicolás Gaitán opened the scoring for Benfica, but two second-half goals secured victory for Vitória, leaving Benfica without a trophy despite competing for three major titles.